-Hilary Butella is a board certified psychiatric mental health nurse practitioner with a secondary certification in family practice.
-Hilary provides individualized psychiatric medication management while incorporating aspects of physical wellbeing, lifestyle choices, emotional health and spirituality.
+Dr. Hilary Butella is a board certified psychiatric mental health nurse practitioner with a secondary certification in family practice.
+She provides individualized psychiatric medication management while incorporating aspects of physical wellbeing, lifestyle choices, emotional health and spirituality.
 She strives to promote health and wellness in a compassionate, empathetic setting.
-Hilary is passionate about her faith and is inspired to help her patients grow stronger in theirs.
+She is passionate about her faith and is inspired to help her patients grow stronger in theirs.

-Hilary received her Post-Master’s Certification in the Psychiatric Nurse Practitioner Program at Vanderbilt University where she graduated with honors and is currently completing a doctoral program.
-She also holds a Master of Science in Nursing, Family Nurse Practitioner from the University of Houston where she served as a member of nursing faculty for 2 years.
-Hilary received Bachelor of Science degrees from Texas A&M University and Texas Woman’s University.
-Hilary and her husband live in the Klein area with their two daughters.
+Dr. Butella received her Doctorate of Nursing Practice and Post-Master’s Certification in the Psychiatric Nurse Practitioner Program from Vanderbilt University.
+She holds a Master of Science in Nursing, Family Nurse Practitioner from the University of Houston.
+She received Bachelor of Science degrees from Texas A&M University and Texas Woman’s University.
+Dr. Butella also serves as an Assistant Professor, Clinical, at University of Texas Cizik School of Nursing in the Texas Medical Center.
+She and her husband live in the Klein area with their two daughters.

 Peter A. Johnson, M.D.

-Dr. Johnson is a board-certified, adult behavioral medicine specialist who inspires and empowers motivated individuals to achieve life transformation.
+Dr. Johnson is a board-certified, adult psychiatrist who inspires and empowers motivated individuals to achieve life transformation.
 His passion is helping established and emerging leaders achieve their highest potential and maximize their impact on those around them.

 Dr. Johnson graduated magna cum laude from Bowdoin College and was awarded departmental honors in neuroscience.
 He received his M.D. from Baylor College of Medicine, where he then completed his residency training.
 He served as chief resident at The Michael E. DeBakey Veterans Affairs Medical Center and at The Menninger Clinic.
-He and his wife have two children. christian counseling
+He and his wife live in The Woodlands with their two children.

 Dr. Rutland uses an integrative approach to the treatment of addiction and aims to offer her clients excellence in care for chemical dependency and related problems.
 She is a fierce advocate for clients with dependency problems and is dedicated to helping clients and families find hope and healing, meeting people wherever they are in the process of change.